coowdeen/pyLearn/README.md

 Each weely folder includes homework code files

-Note that some of the description of practices is too long to be copied to code files Full description can be found on CMU 15-112 schedule page
+Note that some of the practices description is too long to be copied into code files

+Full description can be found on CMU 15-112 schedule page